tobias/hoedown-tweetwatch/README.md

 # TweetWatch w/WebSockets

 This is a TorqueBox demo app that uses the TorqueBox configuration DSL and the STOMP over WebSockets support.
+It searches Twitter for a given set of search terms, converts them to Swedish chef, and delivers them to any connected browsers via STOMP over WebSockets.

 ## To Deploy